gruijter/netgear.js/README.md

 # Supported routers

 It has been tested with the Netgear R7000 router.
-According to the NETGEAR Genie app description, the following routers should work:
+According to the NETGEAR Genie app description, the following routers might also work:

 Wi-Fi Routers:
 AC1450